 BJP MLA Gorakhpur Vijay Bahadur Yadav, who voted for Samajwadi Party said, “I have voted for the party, which can bring development to this State and my region.
 I voted for SP watching the development undertaken by Chief Minister and for betterment of my state and my region,” said Yadav.

-- Congress expels six MLAs in UP for cross voting in Rajya Sabha polls
+- Three Congress MLAs join BJP in Gujarat, one to fight Rajya Sabha polls

 - Rajya Sabha polls: Kapil Sibal survives cross-voting scare in UP; SP wins 7